edvarken/chisel-activation-functions/README.md

 # BF16 Silu approximation Chisel Module
+## Two variations to approximate SiLU

+### 1. silu.scala
-SiLU(x) can be approximated as x * ReLU6(x+3) / 6

-This repository contains a pipelined Adder with 3 cycles latency, a Multiplier with single cycle latency, and SiLU approximation module with 5 cycles latency.
+silu.scala approximates the SiLU(x) function as `x * ReLU6(x+3) / 6` using a pipelined Adder with 3 cycles latency, and two Multipliers each with 1 cycle latency, totaling 5 cycles latency for the SiLU approximation.

-The Adder and Multiplier modules support BF16, floating point and double numbers.
-The SiLU module supports only BF16 numbers.
+(The Adder and Multiplier modules support BF16, floating point and double numbers.
+The SiLU module supports only BF16 numbers)
+### 2. siluUsingLUT.scala
+siluUsingLUT.scala uses a piecewise function where
+- SiLU(x) = 0  for x <= -4
+- SiLU(x) = one of the 128 entries in the lookup-table  for -4 < x < 4
+- SiLU(x) = x itself  for x >= 4

+siluUsingLUT.scala has 1 cycle latency for the SiLU approximation

+## directory tree
 ```
 ├── README.md
 ├── build.sbt